Liz-Conway/OT4All/README.md

 <img src="documentation/agile-planning/user-story-map.png" alt="Epics and User Story Map" width="100%"/>

-[Trello](https://trello.com/b/0wEVCThe/amber-p4-ci-project) was used as the Agile tool for managing this project.
+[Trello](https://trello.com/b/MMDat2YT/ot4u) was used as the Agile tool for managing this project.
 Each User Story was embodied in a trello card.
 Each of these cards was added to a Kanban board.
 The Kanban board was set up with a number of lists:

-* Story
 * ToDo
-* Doing always - iteration
 * In Process (Code the ... / Test the ...)
 * Testing
 * Code review
 * Done

 When a Story is being coded it is moved from the **ToDo** list into the **In Process** list.
 When the code is finished for a story it is moved into the **Testing** list.
 Once a story has been tested it is moved to the **Code Review** list.
-When the OT4U application as a whole has been reviewed by peers and with the mentor, all the User Stories are moved to the **Done** list and the OT4U application is considered completed.
+When the OT4U application as a whole has been reviewed by peers and with the mentor, all the User Stories are moved from the **Code Review** list to the **Done** list and the OT4U application is considered completed.

 At the end of the project, all User Stories will be in the **Done** list and the project will be finished.